BoneTown: Development

 BoneTown was developed by Albuquerque-based D-Dub Software, which was founded in 2004 by recent college graduates Hod and JB.
 Hod stated that they set out to make a game which featured gratuitous sex and drug use but contained no violence; although the game contains weapons and fighting, there is no blood and people are only knocked out, not killed.
 He called Comedy Central's South Park "our number one influence" for the humor in the game.
 The company set out to create a new industry and marketing model for adult games as most retailers refuse to sell Adult Only rated games by the ESRB.
 BoneTown was self-released by D-Dub on November 12, 2008.

 Reception

 BoneTown received mostly negative reviews for its mediocre gameplay and juvenile humor.
-GameZone's Mike Splechta stated that the game, "... is essentially an interactive porno that, while is intriguing at first, is limited in scope."
+GameZones Mike Splechta stated that the game, "... is essentially an interactive porno that, while is intriguing at first, is limited in scope."
 The reviewer noted that the game's dry sense of humor would only appeal to certain people.
 IGN in their "Year in Sex: 2008" summary, called Bonetown "an exploitation game of the first rank" and calls the gameplay mechanics "standard fare".

+Russia ban

+On July 25th, 2026, it was announced that the game had been removed from sale on Steam for Russian users by order of the Russian government who requested Steam to remove it.